ranea/CASCADA/README.rst

 specially block ciphers, against distinguishing attacks with bit-vector SMT solvers.

-A detailed introduction of CASCADA can be found in the paper `CASCADA: Characteristic Automated Search of Cryptographic Algorithms for Distinguishing Attacks <...>`_.
+A detailed introduction of CASCADA can be found in the paper *CASCADA: Characteristic Automated Search of Cryptographic Algorithms for Distinguishing Attacks*.

 CASCADA implements several SMT-based automated search methods to search for characteristics and zero-probability properties to evaluate the security of ciphers against: